Seby Zavala Player Props: White Sox vs. Guardians

 Seby Zavala At The Plate

-- Zavala has three doubles, six home runs and eight walks while hitting .158.
+- Zavala is hitting .155 with three doubles, six home runs and nine walks.

-- In 33.3% of his games this year (18 of 54), Zavala has picked up at least one hit, and in five of those games (9.3%) he recorded at least two.
+- In 32.7% of his 55 games this season, Zavala has picked up at least one hit.
+He's also had five multi-hit games.

-- In 7.4% of his games this season, he has hit a long ball, and 3.6% of his trips to the plate.
+- He has homered in 7.3% of his games this season, and 3.6% of his plate appearances.

-- Zavala has had at least one RBI in 16.7% of his games this season (nine of 54), with more than one RBI three times (5.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Zavala has picked up an RBI in 16.4% of his games this year, with two or more RBI in 5.5% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.